uktrade/s3proxy/README.md

 * `exit` your bash console, shutting down the temporary container
 * `make build` to generate a new docker image containing the updated deps - this is because the poetry install command is in the Dockerfile
 * `make up` to continue working in a full environment containing your new dependencies
+* `make reload` after changing your `app.py` file to reload the app container without running a docker build, or `make rebuild` if you need your changes to be built

 ## Running tests

 Ensure you have a docker daemon running and available, and that you have installed the `testing` dependencies via poetry.

 Once you have the docker containers running locally (see above) simply `make test`

+> Note that some tests require specific responses from the SSO mock; you're best to start with a freshly run sso container rather than one that's run tests already or you'll get FAIL or ERROR responses unexpectedly.